 - Careers guidance has also been in the spotlight and schools will now use the Gatsby benchmarks and provide at least 7 opportunities for secondary students to meet with employment providers and have a trained Careers Lead by 2021

 - The need to educate children and young people to keep safe and successfully manage their online lives is being addressed in the statutory aspects of PHSE.

-- Whilst PSHE has not achieved statutory status across the board, Health and Relationships/RSE are now an educational entitlement.
+- Whilst PSHE has not achieved statutory status across the board, Health and Relationships/RSE are now statutory for years 1 – 11.
 For further details please see the PSHE GUIDANCE tab above.
 View the final statutory guidance

 - The updated KCSIE ( 1st September 2022) contains several references to statutory RHSE and is both protective and preventative education that safeguards children and young people.